caiiiycuk/js-dos/v7/docs/contributing-emulators-ui.md

 * You can add some information to config file
 * You can access it in your client code

-Doing this not require to change native part of `js-dos`.
+Doing this does not require changing the native part of `js-dos`.